Carmelo Anthony: 2009–10 season

 In the team's first game after the All-Star Game, the Nuggets visited the Cleveland Cavaliers in a highly anticipated game with the Cavaliers having a 13-game winning streak.
 While LeBron James posted a triple-double of 43 points, 13 rebounds and 15 assists, Anthony compiled 40 points, six rebounds and seven assists in an overtime win as Anthony nailed a jumper over the outstretched arms of James with just 1.9 seconds left in the game, ending the Cavaliers' win streak.
 On March 26, 2010, Anthony made a game-winning shot at the buzzer, after missing his first attempt, against the Toronto Raptors.
-The Nuggets concluded the 2009–10 regular season with a 53–29 record and the Northwest Division title for the second straight season facing the Utah Jazz in the First Round.
+The Nuggets concluded the 2009–10 regular season with a 53–29 record and the Northwest Division title for the second straight season facing the Utah Jazz in the first round.
 In Game 1, Anthony scored a playoff-career-high 42 points.
 This also matched a franchise-playoff high for scoring in a single playoff game, tied with Alex English.

 Anthony was named to the All-NBA Second Team for the first time in his career.

 2010–11 season

 The 2010–11 season began with speculation that Anthony had requested a trade.
 Anthony refused to sign a proposed contract extension.
 Sources reported that Anthony's preferred destination was the New York Knicks, with other teams such as the New Jersey Nets, Houston Rockets and Atlanta Hawks said to be interested.
 Anthony's trade request was not initially fulfilled, and he began the season on the Nuggets' roster.
 On November 15, 2010, Anthony had 20 points and a career-high 22 rebounds for the first 20–20 game of his career against the Phoenix Suns.
-He also hit game-winning jumper at the buzzer against the Bulls on November 26, 2010.
+He also a hit game-winning jumper at the buzzer against the Chicago Bulls on November 26, 2010.